 If you are aged 14 to 16, you can volunteer with a parent or carer.

-Unfortunately we are unable to support under 14s for volunteering, but may have activities or partner events to take part in!
-Please see our Outdoor Learning team for upcoming events.
+Unfortunately we are unable to support under 14s volunteering, but may have activities or partner events to take part in, please see our upcoming events.

 You will also receive a Volunteer Welcome Leaflet, and have a welcome meeting with your Volunteer Leader to get you started.